How to Ski to Peak 9 from Sunrise Ridge in Breckenridge

 The Quick Silver Chair will take you up to the Mercury or Falcon Chairs where there is intermediate and expert terrain.
 The Beaver Run chair is for beginner, intermediate and expert terrain and for a lift connection to Peak 8.

-To get back to Sunrise Point from Peak 9, you can ski to about 50 yards from where the Warrior’s Mark shuttle will pick you up, near the bottom of the Quick Silver Chair.
-As you get close to the line for the Quick Silver chair, look for an opening in the orange ropes on the right.
-You can ski through that opening, across the bridge at Maggie Pond, and then remove skis/board and make the short walk to Columbine Road (behind Charter Sports) and stand by the Charter Sports Rentals sign to wait for the Warrior’s Mark Shuttle at bus stop 505.
+The short cut to ski down to the shuttle is just below the bottom-most tow rope on far right.
+Look for an opening in the orange ropes on the right.
+You can ski through that opening, walk or ski across the bridge at Maggie Pond, and then remove skis/board and make the short walk to Columbine Road (behind Charter Sports) and stand by the Charter Sports Rentals sign to wait for the shuttle where you were dropped off.

-To ski from Peak 9 back to Sunrise Point instead of taking the shuttle (advanced skiers only):
+To ski from Peak 9/10 back to Sunrise Ridge (advanced skiers only):

-As of 3/1/24, ski patrol has closed the Peak 10 trails necessary to access the upper portion of the Flapjack trail and the lower back gate.
-We do not know why as this is atypical.
-Nor do we know when they will re-open the trails to access the gate.
-To see if the trails are open: Take Falcon SuperChair to the top of Peak 10.
-When you unload the chair, go left and then take the trail to your farthest right (whichever one that is open).
+Take Falcon SuperChair to the top of Peak 10.
+When you unload the chair, go left and then take the trail to your farthest right (whichever one that is open, but please note that sometimes they are all closed and you will not be able to access the ski back trail).
 The trails to your far right (Black Hawk, Dark Rider or Mustang) will merge at the bottom onto the Flapjack trail.
 On the Flapjack trail you come upon a “gate” and several signs on your right (see photo below).
 These signs mark the Ski Boundary with a warning that by going through the gate you are entering the backcountry.
 “Warning.
 You Can Die”….
 You’re very unlikely to die because the trail is not steep and not in an avalanche zone, but if you are unfamiliar with this trail, go with a buddy.

 There are a few blue diamond markers on the trees, but otherwise the trail is not marked.
 You can also track your location with GPS on a smartphone.

 The neighborhood trail is out of ski bounds and runs parallel to the Lower Lehman trail, but there is a creek between the two trails so you cannot access the neighborhood trail from Lower Lehman.
-On one occasion, I missed the Y in the trail going back up to Sunrise Point and ended up in that creek, which was almost entirely covered with snow and ice.
+On one occasion, I missed the Y in the trail going back up to Sunrise Ridge and ended up in that creek, which was almost entirely covered with snow and ice.
 I crossed the creek and jumped onto Lower Lehman and boarded the shuttle as above.
-The snow off trail is hip deep.
+The snow off trail can be hip deep.
 It required some effort on my part and knowledge of getting myself out of hip deep snow to get back on the trail.
 If mishaps like this do not sound “adventurous” then I advise you take the shuttle back.
-For me, it was just another day in the trees where I spent a lot of my ski time LOL.

 This is a FUN trail, but you must be adventure minded and up for a little workout going out and back in.
 This trail is Use at Your Own Risk and no one but you is responsible for your safety if you choose to take this trail.